 - Check your device.
 First, see what kind of protection your device already has.
 If you’re using an iPhone, for instance, you won’t need any additional antivirus software.
 If you have a Chromebook, even though it has some built-in security, you might want to invest in software that fills in the gaps.

 - Do your research.
 As we’ve said many times here, don’t invest in an antivirus until you’ve checked it out thoroughly and seen how it stacks up against other products.
-We’ve outlined numerous ways to do that, including in our many individual reviews and our comprehensive list of the best antivirus software.
+We’ve outlined numerous ways to do that, including in our many individual reviews.

 - Download the software.
 Visit your chosen company’s website and download the antivirus if you want it for a PC.
 If you’re working with a Mac or Android device, you’ll download the antivirus from the Google Play Store, the Microsoft Store, or the App Store.